Integration of Energy Systems and E-Mobility

 judge economical, ecological and social impacts through electric mobility

-Taught by Recognized Experts in Integration of Energy Systems and E-Mobility
+Taught by recognized experts in Integration of Energy Systems and E-Mobility

 Benefit from the knowledge of leading specialists with extensive experience in research and industry.
 Their deep expertise guarantees a course of outstanding academic and practical quality.